nxp-imx-support/nxp-demo-experience-demos-list/README.md

 #### GStreamer - ISP VVEXT Demo
 *Compatible with imx8mpevk*

 This program opens a GStreamer pipeline and allows the user to change the Black Level Subtraction parameters of the ISP in real time.
 The camera at /dev/video0 will be used.
-This demo will only work with a compatible Basler camera
+This demo will only work with a compatible Basler camera.

 #### Audio - Audio Record
 *Compatible with imx7ulpevk*